-Apple's most recent dividend payout was on 12 November 2020.
-The latest dividend was paid out to all shareholders who bought their shares by 6 November 2020 (the "ex-dividend date").
+Apple's most recent dividend payout was on 13 May 2021.
+The latest dividend was paid out to all shareholders who bought their stocks by 7 May 2021 (the "ex-dividend date").

-Apple's shares were split on a 4:1 basis on 31 August 2020.
+Apple stocks were split on a 4:1 basis on 31 August 2020.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
-This wouldn't directly have changed the overall worth of your Apple shares – just the quantity.
-However, indirectly, the new 75% lower share price could have impacted the market appetite for Apple shares which in turn could have impacted Apple's share price.
+This wouldn't directly have changed the overall worth of your Apple stocks – just the quantity.
+However, indirectly, the new 75% lower stock price could have impacted the market appetite for Apple stocks which in turn could have impacted Apple's stock price.

-Over the last 12 months, Apple's shares have ranged in value from as little as $52.8225 up to $138.79.
+Over the last 12 months, Apple's stocks have ranged in value from as little as $102.5946 up to $150.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Apple's is 1.2836.
-This would suggest that Apple's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta is a measure of a stocks volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while Apple's is 1.2073.
+This would suggest that Apple's stocks are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Apple Inc. designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.
 It also provides AppleCare support services; cloud services store services; and operates various platforms, including the App Store, that allow customers to discover and download applications and digital content, such as books, music, video, games, and podcasts.
 In addition, the company offers various services, such as Apple Arcade, a game subscription service; Apple Music, which offers users a curated listening experience with on-demand radio stations; Apple News+, a subscription news and magazine service; Apple TV+, which offers exclusive original content; Apple Card, a co-branded credit card; and Apple Pay, a cashless payment service, as well as licenses its intellectual property.
 The company serves consumers, and small and mid-sized businesses; and the education, enterprise, and government markets.
 It sells and delivers third-party applications for its products through the App Store.
 The company also sells its products through its retail and online stores, and direct sales force; and third-party cellular network carriers, wholesalers, retailers, and resellers.
 Apple Inc. was founded in 1977 and is headquartered in Cupertino, California.